mb0/xelf-go/lit/README.md

 any mutable value).
 The Null type has only a value implementation.

-Other implementations are always mutable variants, because we would gain nothing from using a value type implictly addressed abd wrapped in an interface and instead would increase code complexity.
+Other implementations are always mutable variants, because we would gain nothing from using a value type implicitly addressed and wrapped in an interface and instead would increase code complexity.

 All proxy values can point to pointer and then represent null directly without using an OptMut.